Georges034302/scb-akkodis-course/session5/session5-demo.md

 By completing this lab, you will:

 - Create a source Azure SQL Server and populate it with data.
-- Create a target Azure SQL Server and empty database.
+- Create a target Azure SQL Server VM and empty database.
 - Provision Azure DMS with required networking.
 - Execute the migration using Azure Portal + REST API.
 - Validate the migration using `sqlcmd`.